Dylan-Prins/Blog/content/posts/cost-allocation.md

 ---
 author: "Dylan Prins"
-title: "I did use those resources, why should i pay for them!"
+title: "That are not my resources, why should I have to pay for them!"
 date: "2024-6-06"
 description: "how you can move costs to other subscription to create internal charging"
 tags: ["Cost Allocation", "Azure", "FinOps", "Platform Engineering"]